Itsfoss0/alx-higher_level_programming/0x04-python-more_data_structures/practice/README.md

 3. Write a map function that adds "Hello, " in front of each item in the list.<br/>
 4. Using map() function and len() function create a list that's consisted of lengths of each element in the first list.
 5. Using map() function and lambda add each elements of two lists together.
 Use a lambda with two arguments.
+6. Write a Python program to convert all the characters in uppercase and lowercase and eliminate duplicate letters from a given sequence.
+Use map() function
 </details>